Modeling Chemical Exfoliation of Non-van der Waals Chromium Sulfides by Machine Learning Interatomic Potentials and Monte Carlo Simulations: Results

 Notably, a consistent observation within the investigated composition range reveals a pronounced preference for ground-state structures that feature complete CrS$_2$ layers intercalated by Cr-deficient layers (see the predicted ground states and the layer occupation distributions in Fig. S2).
-This intriguing finding indicates a tendency for vacancies to aggregate within a single layer rather than being uniformly distributed across two layers.
-Moreover, the presence of $\delta$ excess intercalant Cr atoms above the Cr/S = 1/2 ratio (i.e., Cr$_{(1+\delta)}$S$_2$) occupying the vdW gaps is a critical factor in stabilizing CrS$_2$ layers, even for small $\delta$ values of down to approximately $0.03$, as observed for the Cr$_{0.53125}$S phase.
-However, when reaching the CrS$_2$ composition, the energy cost associated with forming both CrS$_2$ layers and empty vdW gaps in-between becomes higher.
-As a result, a compelling phenomenon emerges, where half of the Cr atoms preferentially migrate to the vdW gaps within the CrS$_2$ structure, thereby leading to a more energetically favorable configuration.
-This manifests that CrS$_2$ does not prefer the vdW nature as observed in experiments \cite{song2019soft, stiles2023unlocking, song2021properties, song2021kinetics}.
+This intriguing finding indicates a tendency for vacancies to aggregate forming alternating (CrS$_2$ and Cr-deficient) layers rather than being uniformly distributed across all layers.
+Hence, the presence of $\delta$ excess intercalant Cr atoms above the Cr/S = 1/2 ratio (i.e., Cr$_{(1+\delta)}$S$_2$) occupying the vdW gaps manifests as a critical factor in stabilizing CrS$_2$ layers, preventing Cr migration from them into the vdW gaps, even for small $\delta$ values of down to approximately $0.03$, as observed for the Cr$_{0.53125}$S phase.
+Upon reaching the Cr$_{0.5}$S composition, the energy cost associated with forming CrS$_2$ layers and empty vdW gaps in-between becomes higher, leading to a compelling phenomenon where half of the Cr atoms preferentially migrate to the vdW gaps, forming a non-vdW CrS$_2$ structure.
+This manifests that CrS$_2$ does not prefer the vdW nature as already observed in experiments \cite{song2019soft, stiles2023unlocking, song2021properties, song2021kinetics}.
 Figure \ref{fig:simulated_annealing} c) presents both the ground-state non-vdW CrS$_2$ and the subsequent stable phase, the pure vdW CrS$_2$.
-The non-vdW CrS$_2$ configuration can be conceptualized as a transformation from the vdW CrS$_2$, wherein $50\%$ of the Cr atoms undergo orderly shifts towards the vdW gap along the $[010]$ direction, resulting in an AB stacking pattern, distinct from the AA stacking seen in vdW CrS$_2$.
-The DFT energy of non-vdW CrS$_2$ is lower by $33$ meV/atom, underscoring the non-vdW nature of Cr-S systems.
+The non-vdW CrS$_2$ configuration can be conceptualized as a transformation from the vdW CrS$_2$, wherein $50\;\%$ of the Cr atoms undergo orderly shifts toward the vdW gap along the $[010]$ direction, resulting in an AB stacking pattern, distinct from the AA stacking seen in vdW CrS$_2$.
+The DFT formation energy of non-vdW CrS$_2$ is lower by $33$ meV/atom, underscoring the non-vdW character of Cr-S systems.
+A more precise calculation, incorporating vibrational free energy contributions associated with phonons, is illustrated in Fig. S6.
+The results indicate that the free energy of the non-vdW CrS$_2$ phase is predicted to be lower for temperatures up to around 465 K, affirming its higher stability compared to the vdW phase.
+Moreover, it should be noted that the reported DFT results are obtained using the standard PBE functional without a vdW correction term.
+However, including a vdW correction is observed to increase the binding of the non-vdW phase more than the vdW one, thereby predicting larger relative stability of the non-vdW phase.